World Snooker Championship: Steve Davis years (1981–1989)

-Despite being the number thirteen seed, Steve Davis was the favourite for the 1981 championship.
+Despite being the number thirteen seed, Steve Davis was the favourite for the 1981 Championship.
 He won a close match 10–8 against Jimmy White in the first round and defeated three past world champions to meet fourteenth seed Doug Mountjoy in the final.
 Davis won the first six frames but was only leading 10–8 at the end of the first day.
 He led 14–12 at the start of the final evening session and won the next four frames to win the match 18–12.
 At 23 years old, Davis was the second-youngest champion.
 Mountjoy set a new championship record with a highest break of 145 during his semi-final match against Ray Reardon.

-The 1982 championship was extended to thirty-two players with sixteen seeded players and sixteen qualifiers.
+The 1982 Championship was extended to thirty-two players with sixteen seeded players and sixteen qualifiers.
 There was a surprise in the first round when Tony Knowles beat defending champion Steve Davis 10–1.
 In the semi-finals Jimmy White was ahead 15–14, and led 59–0 in the thirtieth frame, but missed an easy red with the rest.
 His opponent Alex Higgins then made a sixty-nine clearance and won the deciding frame and the match 16–15.
 Higgins met Ray Reardon in the final.
 The score was 15–15 before Higgins won three frames in a row to win the championship, finishing with a clearance of 135, denying Reardon the chance to win a seventh world title.

 Cliff Thorburn made the first maximum break of the World Championship in 1983 during his second-round match against Terry Griffiths.
 The importance of this achievement at the time is demonstrated by the fact that play was stopped on the other table.
 This was the break that gave the World Championship one of its most iconic words of commentary, "oh, good luck mate" on the final black, courtesy of Jack Karnehm.
 Thorburn beat Griffiths in a final-frame decider, a match that finished at 03:51, the latest-ever finish for a match at the Crucible.
 Thorburn then also won his quarter-final and semi-final matches in the deciding frame; exhausted, and deflated by the news that his wife had suffered a miscarriage, he faced a one-sided final against Steve Davis who won 18–6.
-The 1984 final was between Steve Davis and Jimmy White (in his first final).
+The 1984 Championship final was between Steve Davis and Jimmy White (in his first final).
 Davis led 12–4 after the first day but White won seven of the eight frames on the final afternoon.
 Davis led 16–12 at the evening interval and, despite a comeback from White, Davis won 18–16.